-Property flipping is an increasingly common practice to buy a property and then resell it for a quick profit.
+Property flipping is an increasingly common practice to buy a property and then reselling it for a quick profit.
 Property flipping also includes assignment sales a.k.a. shadow flipping.
-Shadow flipping is the sale of a property before taking possession, mostly in cases of new constructions with builders.
+Shadow flipping is the sale of a property before taking possession, mostly in cases of new construction with builders.

 Property flipping is a key area of interest for the Canada Revenue Agency (CRA), especially for individuals with multiple real estate transactions or real estate agents.

 A common misconception is that if you live in a property for one year, you can claim principal residence exemption.
 If the principal residence exemption is denied, the taxpayers can claim 50% income inclusion as Capital gain.
 Well, that’s not correct!

 A property flip happens when a taxpayer buys a property with the intention to make a quick profit.
 The term quick means a short period of time.